cydrobolt/polr/README.md

 - Password: `demo-admin`

 ### Upgrading Polr
+*Upgrading from 1.x:*

-Please do not attempt to upgrade directly to 2.x.
+There are breaking changes between 2.x and 1.x; it is not yet possible to automatically upgrade to 2.x.

-Polr 1.x currently cannot be upgraded to 2.x automatically.
-There are breaking changes in the API, configuration files, and database structure.
-It is safe to upgrade between different versions in the 1.x arch, which do not have breaking changes.
-Always backup your database and configuration files before upgrading Polr.
+*Updating from 2.x:*
+ - Back up your database and files
+ - Update by using `git pull` or downloading a release
+ - Run `composer install` to ensure dependencies are up to date

 #### Browser Extensions